 « Previous Page

-lines and a dot at the center.
-Your doctor can give you one to use at home.
+degeneration (AMD).
+Your doctor may give you an Amsler grid to use at home.

-with the opposite eye covered.
-Call your doctor immediately if you see either
+Call your doctor immediately if you see any lines that appear wavy, blurry, or broken.

 Current as of: